 There is no prescribed maximum for regular payments or additional lump-sum withdrawals from your NGS Income account.
-For Transition to retirement accounts, your payment cannot be more than the maximum amount of 10% p.a. of your account balance.
+For Transition to retirement accounts, your payment cannot be more than the maximum amount of 10% p.a. of your account balance at 1 July of the current financial year.